 The twelfth Sustainable Development Goal is to implement sustainable consumption and production procedures.

 Procurement contributes to the University’s carbon footprint through Scope 3 emissions (Greenhouse Gas Protocol).
 We have therefore taken steps to limit our emissions.
 The University has strong Sustainable Procurement Guidance, reports annually through the NETpositive tool and works with suppliers to encourage their sustainability.

 Within the School of Geography, Geology and the Environment, the Centre for Sustainable Resource Extraction carries out research to ensure the security of the supply of Earth resources to society and to reduce the environmental footprint through the development of technologies to revolutionise the relevant industries.
-As part of the SOCRATES consortium, the Centre for Materials Research aids the development of ground-breaking metallurgical processes to utilise the raw secondary materials found in industrial process residues and contribute to a more diversified and sustainable supply chain for critical metals.
+As part of the SOCRATES consortium, the Materials Centre aids the development of ground-breaking metallurgical processes to utilise the raw secondary materials found in industrial process residues and contribute to a more diversified and sustainable supply chain for critical metals.

 Partnerships and knowledge exchange

 The seventeenth Sustainable Development Goal is arguably the most important Goal as it supports partnerships, knowledge sharing and cooperation for access to science, technology and innovation.